BeryJu/gravity/docs/content/docs/discovery/_index.md

 ##### Subnets

+Each subnet is a layer 3 network.
+For each subnet, Gravity initiates a `nmap` ping scan to discover devices.

-Each subnet is a Layer3 network that Gravity will scan.
-A subnet defines a CIDR which will be scanned, and a TTL for how long discovered devices should be saved for.
+A subnet defines a CIDR to be scanned, a TTL indicating how long discovered devices should be saved for, and an optional DNS resolver for the subnet.

 ##### Devices

-Each discovery is saved as a Device, which contains a MAC address, an IP Address and possibly a hostname.
+Each discovery is saved as a device.
+A device contains a MAC address, an IP address, and, if found, a hostname.

+Devices can be "applied" to initiate the creation of either a DHCP lease or a DNS record (or possibly both, see below) based on the discovered information.

-Devices can be _applied_ to convert them into DHCP Leases, which will also create DNS Records if the DHCP scope has the DNS integration eanbled, or just DNS records without DHCP.
+When you opt to create a DHCP lease while applying a device, a corresponding DNS record will also be generated, provided that the DHCP scope has the DNS integration configured (see [Scopes](../dhcp/scopes/#dns)).